 During the twentieth century, jobs, mild winters, sunshine, and outdoor recreation attracted millions of people from all over the United States to Arizona.
 Boating and sport fishing on Arizona's many reservoirs lured newcomers from states like Wisconsin, Illinois, Ohio, Pennsylvania, and even New York.
-By the 1980s, the travel magazine Arizona Highways routinely touted Arizona as one of the best sport fishing locations in the nation despite the fact that it has the second least amount of surface water in the country.
+By the 1980s, Arizona Highways -- a long running journal published by the State of Arizona-- routinely touted Arizona as one of the best sport fishing locations in the nation despite the fact that it has the second least amount of surface water in the country.

 Today, fishing and hunting bring hundreds of millions of dollars into Arizona's economy.
 With Salaries and wages totaling to $708 million, the hunting and fishing industries were responsible for 21,000 jobs.
-These fisherman and hunters generated $155 million in federal taxes along with $123 million in state taxes.
-The dry desert state is blessed with abundant opportunities for fisherman and outdoors men alike.
+These fishermen and hunters generated $155 million in federal taxes along with $123 million in state taxes.
+The dry desert state is blessed with abundant opportunities for fishermen and outdoorsmen alike.